jylisadoney/intro-excel/4-insert.md

 # More Help
 Excel includes numerous other functions.
 To learn more about them, navigate to the `Formulas` tab and the `Function Library` section.

-You can also visit [Microsoft's Excel Functions (by Category) website](https://support.office.com/en-us/article/excel-functions-by-category-5f91f4e9-7b42-46d2-9bd1-63f26a86c0eb?ui=en-US&rs=en-US&ad=US).
+You can also visit <a href=" https://support.office.com/en-us/article/excel-functions-by-category-5f91f4e9-7b42-46d2-9bd1-63f26a86c0eb?ui=en-US&rs=en-US&ad=US" target="_blank">Microsoft's Excel Functions (by Category) website</a>.